ChillinRage/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-You can also delete multiple people by chaining the indices using a comma.
+You can also delete multiple people by chaining the indices with a space between each index.

-Format: `delete INDEX1, INDEX2, INDEX3, …​`
+Format: `delete INDEX1 INDEX2 INDEX3 …​`

-* A comma (`,`) must be used to separate each pair of Indices.
+* A whitespace must be used to separate each pair of indices.
-* The indices do not need to be listed in order. (i.e. `2, 4, 6` is the same as `6, 2, 4`)
+* The indices do not need to be listed in order. (i.e. `2 4 6` is the same as `6 2 4`)
 * Listing the same index more than once will result in an error message being displayed.
 * Each `INDEX` must still adhere to the points listed above.

 Example:
-* `delete 3, 1, 7, 8` deletes the first, third, seventh, and eighth person in the address book.
+* `delete 3 1 7 8` deletes the first, third, seventh, and eighth person in the address book.

 ### Clearing all entries : `clear`